LoopKit/loopdocs/docs/version/development.md

 All updates are reported in [`Loop 3.6.0`](releases.md#loop-v360){: target="_blank" }

-Check the release page for minor update found in 3.6.x.
+Check [Version History](releases.md#loop-3-version-history) for minor updates found in 3.6.x.

 ## Updates from 3.2 to 3.4